rickvanmook/rickvanmook.github.io/_posts/2016-05-31-sound-city-project.md

 What I Did:
 -----------
 I was responsible for all web related development.
-Including a custom Google Maps implementation, 3D audio engine with complex WebAudio manipulation plus all HTML, CSS and interface animations.
+Including a 3D audio engine with complex WebAudio manipulation, a custom Google Maps implementation plus all HTML, CSS and interface animations.

-### *3D rotating audio demo*